-We have been focusing on the Danish resistance movement during WWII in my Danish Language and Culture class.
-So, in this post I will share some of my newly acquired knowledge with my loyal readers.
+We have been focusing on the Danish resistance movement in WWII in my Danish Language and Culture class.
+So, in this post, I will share some of my newly acquired knowledge with my loyal readers.

 Denmark came under German control in 1940.
-It was the second country to be invaded (Poland was first, of course).
+It was the second country to be invaded (Poland was first).
 Denmark was valuable territory.
 It served as a stepping stone to Norway, which housed several valuable British ports.
 Also, German men were encouraged to reproduce with Danish women to proliferate the Aryan race.

 This “loyal cooperation” lasted for several years.
 During this period, Denmark was able to protect its Jewish population.
-However, this agreement came to an end when the Germans insisted upon a condition that Denmark refused to accept: the death penalty to any Dane who had actively fought German occupation.
+However, this cooperation came to an end when Germany insisted upon a condition that Denmark refused to accept: the death penalty to any Dane who had actively fought German occupation.
 When the Danish government refused to institutionalize capital punishment, Germany dissolved the Danish government and installed its own.

-A popular tale claims that during one of his daily tours of Copenhagen, Christian X wore the Star of David to encourage non-Jewish Danish citizens to bear the Jewish symbol, making it was difficult for Germans to distinguish Jews from non-Jews.
-However, during our class trip to the Danish Resistance Museum, we learned that this tale is merely a myth.
-In fact, Danish Jews — who were treated very well in comparison to Jews other German-occupied countries — were not required to wear the Star of David at all.
+A popular tale claims that during one of his daily tours of Copenhagen, Christian X wore the Star of David to encourage non-Jewish Danes to bear the Jewish symbol, thereby making it was difficult for Germans to distinguish Jews from non-Jews.
+However, at the Danish Resistance Museum, I learned that this tale is merely a myth.
+In fact, Danish Jews (who were treated very well in comparison to Jews other German-occupied countries) were not required to wear the Star of David at all.